Basavaraj Bommai: Lingayat leader with origins in Janata Parivar | Politics

 He worked in Tata Motors, Pune for three years and then became an industrial entrepreneur.

-His caste, educational qualification, administrative capacities and proximity to Yediyurappa and central leaders of the BJP is said to be the reasons for his choice for the post.
+His caste, educational qualification, administrative capacities and proximity to Yediyurappa and BJP central leaders are said to be the reasons behind his elevation.

-Bommai is from the dominant Veerashaiva-Lingayat community to which Yediyurappa also belongs.

 He started his political career with the Janata Dal, and was a member of the Karnataka Legislative Council, twice (in 1997 and 2003) from Dharwad local authorities constituency.

-He had also served as Political Secretary to Chief Minister J H Patel and as Deputy Leader of the Opposition in the council.
+He had also served as Political Secretary to former CM J H Patel and as Deputy Leader of the Opposition in the council.

-Bommai quit the Janata Dal (United) and joined the BJP in February 2008 and in the assembly elections held later that year, was elected as MLA from Shiggaon constituency in Haveri district.
+The leader quit Janata Dal (United) and joined BJP in February 2008 and in the assembly elections held later that year, was elected as MLA from Shiggaon constituency in Haveri.

 He then went on to retain the seat in the 2013 and 2018 assembly polls.